Agents & Models

 Switching Models🔗

 You can switch the model for the current session using the /model slash command in the prompt input.
 This opens a two-step picker: first choose the backend, then choose one of its models.
+Both steps are filtered to locally available backends, and the current session backend remains preselected when it is still runnable on the current machine.

 To change the default model persistently, use the Settings tab (Tab to navigate to it, Enter to edit).